 Table 5 — Phillies payroll efficiency vs. estimated MLB league average.
 The gap narrows as win growth slightly outpaces payroll growth, but the Phillies consistently purchase wins at roughly twice the cost of an average MLB team.

 The payroll efficiency gap — consistently 29–40% below league average in wins per dollar — reflects the structural reality of a high-payroll team: you buy above-average wins, but each incremental win becomes more expensive.
 The key counterfactual question is whether the Phillies' cost per WAR (~$5.80M in 2024, well below the $9M market rate) suggests that despite the total spend, Dombrowski has assembled the roster with reasonable value consciousness.
+Some of this efficiency is structural to high-payroll teams that concentrate spending on superstar production.
+Compared to other top-three payroll franchises (Mets, Yankees, Dodgers), the Phillies' efficiency is more middle-of-the-pack than exceptional.
 Total team WAR grew 42% from 2021 (34.5) to 2024 (48.9) while payroll grew 35%.
 On a pure WAR-per-dollar basis, the roster has become modestly more efficient — a legitimate point in Dombrowski's favor.

 Luxury Tax Consequences